sherzodcode/diary-API/readme.txt

 First day of using this diary.
 I should write about what i code, and how i did it, my toughts about that and what can i add for upgrade that code.

+////////
+date: 06.05.2023

+Today in our house was repairing , we replace 4 windows, and one door.
+In these days i couldn't code , for some reasons.
+I need to find a job etc.
+But i need finish some of my started projects.
+////////

 /////////
 date: 05.05.2023